Dragon Anatomy and Physiology

 Squamosal

-Membrane bone of the skull.
-In mammals, it takes over from the quadrate and dentary
+Membrane bone of the skull that lies between the quadrate and dentary bones in mammals.
+[35]

 Sternum

-Commonly referred to as the breast-bone.
-In tetrapods, the bone mid-chest to which so-called
+Commonly referred to as the breastbone.
+In tetrapods, the bone of the mid-chest to which the true ribs attach.
+[36]

 T